-On the other hand, Organization B does not have the best in the business when it comes to qualification.
+On the other hand, Organization B does not have the best in the business regarding qualification.
 Instead, the employees of Organization B work well together and cherish belonging to a team.

 They help each other under pressure and leave no stone unturned to further the organization’s brand name.
-Organization B’s growth chart shows constant growth and consistency unparalleled in the industry.
+Organization B’s growth chart shows unparalleled growth and consistency in the industry.

-In the above example, the difference between Organization A and Organization B is pretty apparent.
+The difference between Organization A and Organization B is apparent in the above example.
 Despite having a talented workforce, Organization A underachieves more often than not.
 On the other hand, Organization B sees better results with less qualified staff.

-What is it that Organization B has and Organization A lacks?
+What is it that Organization B and Organization A lacks?
 YES!
-You read on book covers, and you usually hear in motivational speeches — team spirit.
+You read on book covers and usually hear team spirit in motivational speeches.

 What Is Team Spirit?